A. A. Townsend: Biography

 Townsend fitted out a company of 32 men on his second trip to the gold fields, well supplied with horses and mules.
 They left Shullsburg on the land route on May 23, 1850, crossed the Missouri River at Omaha, Nebraska, arriving September 8 (or 10), 1850.
 Townsend was astonished to find a town at Rough and Ready, containing some 400-500 inhabitants, instead of just his two cabins.
 He had to "buy into a claim" to get a place to work himself.
 While in Nevada County, he pursued the business of mining and stock keeping.
 He returned to Shullsburg in the spring of 1851.

 Townsend held various public offices in Shullsburg and Lafayette County, Wisconsin.
 He acted as one of the arbitrators in settling the claims of the miners, preparatory to the sale of the Wisconsin mineral lands by the General Government.
 In 1842, he was commissioned a Justice of the Peace by Governor James Duane Doty; and in 1855, he represented his district in the Wisconsin State Assembly.

-In 1864, Absalom led a large wagon train of individuals from Wisconsin, Illinois and Iowa to the gold areas of Montana.
+In 1864, Townsend led a large wagon train of individuals from Wisconsin, Illinois and Iowa to the gold areas of Montana.
 Known as the "Townsend Wagon Train", it consisted of 150 wagons and over 400 people.
 They used the same Oregon Trail he had traveled in his 1849 and 1850 trips to California but in Wyoming they took an offshoot of the trail on to the Bozeman Trail which had been mapped by John Bozeman in 1863.
 The Townsend Wagon Train was only the 3rd such train on the Bozeman Trail and was attacked by Native Americans on July 7, 1864 near the Powder River in Wyoming.
 Several deaths occurred on both sides of the battle.
 The Wagon Train eventually reached its destination of Virginia City, Montana, on August 25, 1864, according to the trail diary of Benjamin W. Ryan, a member of the wagon train.

 Personal life

 With his first wife, Mary Ann Ross, there were four children, including Addison and Virginia.
 She died in 1842 at the age of 29 and is buried in Shullsburg.
 He married his second wife, Julia Almira Wells (1827–1877), in 1844; they had two sons and one daughter, Edwin, Walter, and Ellen.
 Julia Almira is buried next to Absalom in Evergreen Cemetery, Shullsburg.
-Absalom married Charlotte Warne in Jo Daviess County, IL in August 1880.
+Townsend married Charlotte Warne in Jo Daviess County, IL in August 1880.
 Townsend was a member of the Presbyterian Church, and in political views, he was a Republican.
 Townsend was active in the work of the Masonic fraternity.
 He owned several tracts of land (over 800 acres in total) west and south of Shullsburg which he farmed and owned the mineral rights.
 His death occurred in 1888 and he is buried in Evergreen Cemetery, Shullsburg, Wisconsin.